basho/riak_test/README.md

 up and running.
 Scripts to help in this process are located in the `bin` directory of this project.

+### rtdev-all.sh

+This script is for the lazy, and for those not running on OS/X 10.7+ (Lion or later).
+It performs all of the setup steps described in the other scripts, including installing the current "master" branch from Github into "current".
+The releases will be built in `/tmp/rt-builds` and installed into `/tmp/rt`.

 ### rtdev-build-releases.sh

 The first one that we want to look at is `rtdev-build-releases.sh`.
 If